markwkm/pg_top/README.appimage.rst

 Don't forget you may have to set both PATH and LD_LIBRARY_PATH appropriately depending on where the custom build of PostgreSQL is installed.

+See the README.rst in the container/ directory for an example.